TBog/zmk-config-split/docs/build_guide.md

-# How to build the TBSplit TKL?
+# How to build the TBK split TKL?

 ## Components

-To build the `TBSplit TKL` you need the following materials
+To build the `TBK split TKL` you need the following materials

 | Name                  | Count   | Remarks                                                     |
 |:---                   |:-------:|:---                                                         |